What Is a Configuration Item (CI)? Definition, Examples & CMDB Guide

 Q2: How can an accurate CMDB improve ITIL configuration management processes?

 A well-maintained CMDB stores detailed CI records and their relationships.
 This visibility leads to faster incident response, accurate impact analysis for changes, and fewer service disruptions.
-It helps IT teams align operations with ITIL best practices.
+It also gives AI agents the trusted runtime truth they need to take action without introducing unplanned risk to the environment.

 Q3: Which types of Configuration Items should be prioritized for tracking?